laszlocph/website/I-get-it-Laszlo-but-how-do-I-get-started.md

 We talked about their team structure, their tech legacy and factors that prevent them from going full offense on old processes.

-In those talks I emphasized a few things on **how to get started and build change from the ground up and have culture do the dirty work**.
+In those talks I emphasized a few things on **how to get started to build change from the ground up and have culture do the dirty work**.
 I also decided to share a few of those points in an article.
 So here it is.